 If the worst comes to pass and you need surgical intervention for your back pain emergency, an experienced spine surgeon like Dr. Hamid is the only way forward.
 Dr Hamid Mir is a board-certified orthopedic spine surgeon in Newport Beach, CA with fellowship training in combined neuro and orthopedic spine surgery techniques who’s based in Orange County, CA. He has 18 years of experience in minimally invasive spine surgeries using advanced microscopic techniques.

-With his expertise, compassionate approach, and medical team, you can trust Dr. Hamid R. Mir to guide you through the diagnosis, treatment, and recovery process, ensuring the best possible outcomes for your spinal health.
+With his expertise, compassionate approach, and medical team, you can trust Dr. Hamid R. Mir MD to guide you through the diagnosis, treatment, and recovery process, ensuring the best possible outcomes for your spinal health.
 Don’t wait; schedule your appointment today and take the first step towards a healthier spine.